Isysxp/Pico_1140/README.md

 # Pico_1140
-A PDP11/40 emulator that will run Unix v5/v6
+A PDP11/40 emulator that will run Unix v5/v6 and a number of DEC operating systems.

 Introduction and acknowledgements: